Back to homepage

 Responsibility Boundaries

-OFFDIGITAL is not therapy or a treatment program – its goal is to support the employee in normalizing digital work, not treating mental disorders.
-Program introduction requires a clear message that retreat participation is a support offer, not a diagnosis or therapeutic intervention.
-In case of serious health problems or significant affective disorder symptoms emerging in an employee, professional help (therapy, counseling) is necessary.
+OFFDIGITAL is not therapy or a treatment program – its role is to provide reliable measurement and decision signals, not to diagnose or treat mental disorders.
+Program introduction requires a clear message that surveys and feedback serve organizational prevention, not individual evaluation.
+If serious health problems or significant affective disorder symptoms emerge, professional help (therapy, counseling) is necessary.
 We emphasize this clearly: OFFDIGITAL fills the gap between everyday stress and professional care[18], but does not replace it.

 Implementation and Organizational Implications